TritonDataCenter/rfd/rfd/0070/README.md

  * For a library we maintain, are all Joyent depends above version x.y.z?
 For a 3rd party library, how many unique version of it are we using?
  * Which repositories should be branched/tagged for a release?
  * Which repositories should be indexed by Hound or another tool?
+ * Are all of the right repositories in Gerrit?
+ * Audit github permissions or some other policy.
  * What are all of the open GitHub issues on active projects that been linked to an internal ticket that is now closed?
  * When testing a change to a 3rd party library we use, I'd like a reasonable path for computers to do all of the `package.json` mangling to build all of the CoaL services with the patched library.
  * An large customer might wish to know all 3rdparty packages that make up "Triton" (or "Manta") or have other compliance requirements that require a full dependency graph.
+ * [Farther out] Pragmatically generate jenkins jobs.

 ## Proposal